jpiccirillo/jpiccirillo.github.io/bulletproof.md

 }
 ```
 ## Conclusion
-We deep dive into a production tested node.js project structure, here are some summarized tips:
+We took a deep dive into a production tested node.js project structure, and here are some summarized tips:
 - Use a 3 layer architecture.
 - Don’t put your business logic into the express.js controllers.
 - Use PubSub pattern and emit events for background tasks.